mikeruk/HttpWebClientService/README.md

+               START of experiment to customize the WebClient -  9.
+Circuit-Breaker with Fallback to a Local Stub

+        I AM SKIPPING THIS next task.
+I will implement it later !!!

 9. Circuit-Breaker with Fallback to a Local Stub Sometimes, instead of throwing an exception when the breaker is open, you want to return a default “fallback” response (e.g. cached data, empty user, placeholder).

+               END of experiment to customize the WebClient -  9.
+Circuit-Breaker with Fallback to a Local Stub

 10. Uploading Large Files: Tune Buffer Size / Memory Limits If you need to send or receive large payloads (e.g. >10 MB), the default in-memory buffering may not suffice.
 You might want to raise